Marc Ganzi: Career

 In 2013, Ganzi and Ben Jenkins founded Digital Bridge Holdings, an investor and operator of mobile and internet connectivity companies.
 Digital Bridge Holdings was acquired by Colony Capital in 2019, where Ganzi took over as CEO-elect.
-On July 1, 2020, he became CEO and President of Colony Capital.
+On July 1, 2020, he became CEO and president of Colony Capital.
 In 2021, the company rebranded to become DigitalBridge, a digital infrastructure investment firm, and he remained in those respective positions.

-Polo

-He is a one-goal polo player.
-He also owns the Grand Champions Polo Club in Wellington, Florida.

-In 2009, together with Facundo Pieres, Gonzalo Pieres and Nicolas Pieres on the Audi team, he won the U.S. Open Polo Championship.
-The same year, he also competed in the 2009 Miami Beach Polo World Cup in Miami Beach, Florida.

-On May 15, 2013, he played with Prince Harry at the Sentebale Royal Salute Polo Cup at the Greenwich Polo Club in Greenwich, Connecticut, a charity match to raise US$1 million for Sentebale.
-On July 28, 2013, his Equus & Co team, together with Polito Pieres, Nic Roldan and Mike Azzaro, lost the Westchester Cup.
+In 2024, hours after DigitalBridge's acquisition of Verizon Wireless's cellular towers, the nation experienced wipespread outages.
+Further inflating issues in recovery and resource coordination after Hurricane Helene.

 Personal life

 He is married to Melissa Ganzi, who is also a polo player.
-She has played polo with Prince William, Duke of Cambridge and Charles, Prince of Wales.
+She has played polo with William, Prince of Wales and King Charles III.
 They have two children together, son Grant and daughter Riley, who are also polo players.
 They reside in Wellington, Florida.